Zhou65106790/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a PhD candidate in Economics at Renmin University of China under the supervision of Mingming Shi.
-I am interested in
+I am interested in E-commerce, Industrial Organization and Consumer Economics.